Rodney Hicks: Career

 In 2011, Hicks played the role of Curly in the first all African-American cast of Oklahoma! at Portland Center Stage in Portland, Oregon.
-The production was directed by Chris Coleman, who Hicks would later marry.
+The production was directed by Chris Coleman, whom Hicks would later marry.

 In 2014, Hicks took part in a lab production of Come from Away, which would later open on Broadway on March 12, 2017.
 Rodney departed from the cast of Come from Away on June 14, 2017, after being diagnosed with spasmodic dysphonia, a neurological condition that causes a person's voice to spasm.
 Hicks was subsequently unable to appear in the live stage recording of the musical, released in 2021 on Apple TV+.
 After treatment, Hicks regained his ability to speak and sing clearly.
 He has appeared in regional theatres across the country varying in plays from King Lear, Lobby Hero through to Ain't Misbehavin' and Two Gentlemen of Verona.
+In 2023, he played Walter in Chess at The Muny.

 Hicks is currently working on a writing project called, '1 9 6 8'.
 Hicks's published work as a playwright includes Ms. Pearl's Cabaret (2019 Eugene O'Neill Playwriting Conference Semi-Finalist), FLAME BROILED. or the ugly play (Premiered at Local Theatre Company, Boulder CO, Fall 2019), and Just Press Save (2018 Eugene O'Neill Playwriting Conference Semi-Finalist), the last of which was featured at the 2020 Pride Plays Festival.
 The virtual reading and workshop was directed by Michael Greif, who previously directed Hicks in Rent.

 Off-stage, Hicks has appeared on several television shows, such as portraying Delray Williams in NYPD Blue, the guest lead Jerome Davis in an episode of Law & Order: Criminal Intent playing opposite Faith Ford and Johnny Galecki, and as Perry on the last season of ABC's Hope and Faith.
 While living in the Pacific Northwest Hicks guest-starred on NBC's Grimm and TNT's Leverage.

 Personal life

 Hicks was born and raised in Philadelphia.
 He graduated from Roxborough High School in 1992.
 That same year, he enrolled in Mansfield University, but dropped out in 1994 to pursue acting as a full-time career.
 He earned early success performing alongside Lauryn Hill from the hip/hop group The Fugees in the musical Bring in the Morning - A Wake up Call, followed by a role in the John Adams and June Jordan pop opera I Was Looking at the Ceiling and Then I Saw the Sky, which was directed by Peter Sellars.

-Hicks is married to Chris Coleman, the artistic director at the Denver Theatre Center for Performing Arts, who he met while auditioning for Oklahoma!.
+Hicks is married to Chris Coleman, the artistic director at the Denver Theatre Center for Performing Arts, whom he met while auditioning for Oklahoma!.
 After getting diagnosed with spasmodic dysphonia, Hicks returned to his home in the Pacific Northwest with Coleman to recover.
 Since his move to Denver in 2018, Hicks has had a world premiere of his play 'FLAME BROILED. or the ugly play' and continues to write and act.
 Hicks is a meditator.